mattytrentini/micropython_workshop/pages/shields/rgb_led.rst

 Hint: You can use ``random.getrandbits(n)`` from the ``random`` module to generate ``n`` random bits!

-Extentsion: Add a signal to show when the face has stopped changing -- maybe a colour change, or a sequence of flashing (or whatever else takes your fancy!).
+Extension: Add a signal to show when the face has stopped changing -- maybe a colour change, or a sequence of flashing (or whatever else takes your fancy!).